ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Collaborate on written documents

-[PeerPad.org](https://peerpad.net) is a service allows you to write, collaborate and export markdown documents directly in your browser, similar to how Google Docs works.
+[PeerPad.org](https://peerpad.net) is a service that allows you to write, collaborate, and export Markdown documents directly in your browser, similar to how Google Docs works.

 ### Version control

-The Inter-Planetary Version Control system (IPVC) is a distributed version control system similar to [git](https://git-scm.com/), but built on IPFS.
-It is suitable for any kind of data, not only human readable content.
+The Inter-Planetary Version Control system (IPVC) is a distributed version control system similar to [git](https://git-scm.com/) but built on IPFS.
+It is suitable for any kind of data, not only human-readable content.
 It is also particularly suitable for versioning large files.
 The underlying concepts are heavily influenced by [git](https://git-scm.com/) and [gitless](https://gitless.com/).

 ### Connect event attendants